jahepi-mx/html5-slope-platform-shooter-game/README.md

-# Platform Shooter
+## Platform Shooter

-This is a short platform shooter developed from scratch in Javascript and Html5 which showcases several game techniques such as slopes, parallax scrolling and basic physics.
+This is a short platform shooter developed from scratch in JavaScript and HTML5, showcasing several game techniques such as slopes, parallax scrolling, and basic physics.

 ## Maps

-Maps were built in a Map Editor called Tiled for easier manipulation: https://www.mapeditor.org
+The maps were built using a Map Editor called **Tiled** for easier manipulation: https://www.mapeditor.org.

-The map files are located in the project folder /assets/sprites/maps
+The map files are located in the project folder: _/assets/sprites/maps_

-## Control Sheme
+## Control Scheme

 - a - left
 - w - up